OneSchool access management and use procedure

 - if the access level requested is proportionate by providing access to the minimal amount of information required to enable the requester to undertake the key tasks of their role.

-- On consideration of these factors, the Endorser or Approver may decide:
+- On consideration of these factors, the Endorser may decide:

-- If the Endorser decides that access is necessary, appropriate and proportionate, their recommendation about access is progressed to the Approver, who must also consider the factors above and decide whether requested access levels will be provided.
+- If the Endorser decides that access is necessary, appropriate and proportionate, their recommendation about access is progressed to the Approver, who must also consider the factors above and decide whether to approve provision of the requested access level/s.

 - Access is granted through OneSchool once the request is approved.